BUILDING COMMUNITIES FOR EVERY CHILD THROUGH THE CHILD FRIENDLY CITIES INITIATIVE

 When we make our communities better places for children, we make them better places for all

-The UNICEF Child Friendly Cities Initiative (CFCI) brings UNICEF together with local stakeholders to establish safer, more just, equitable, inclusive and child-responsive cities and communities.
+The UNICEF Child Friendly Cities Initiative (CFCI) brings UNICEF together with local stakeholders to establish safer, more just, equitable, inclusive and child-centered cities and communities.

 CFCI uses the UN Convention on the Rights of the Child as a framework to help local governments prioritize the needs of children and young people, combat discrimination and elevate youth voices in local governance and decision making.